 Stage 2 – Underperforming loans: when a loan shows a significant increase in credit risk, an allowance is recorded for the lifetime expected credit loss;

 Stage 3 – a lifetime expected credit loss is recognized for these loans.
-In addition, in Stage 3, interest income is accrued on the AC of the loan net of allowances.
+In addition, interest income is accrued on the AC of the loan net of allowances.

-The ECL model is primarily an expert based model and this model is frequently bench marked with other external sources if possible.
+The ECL model is primarily an expert-based model and is frequently benchmarked with other external sources if possible.

 ECL measurement Stage 1 and Stage 2

 ECL allowance reflects unbiased, probability-weighted estimates based on loss expectations resulting from default events over either a maximum 12-month period from the reporting date or the remaining life of a financial instrument.
 The method used to calculate the ECL allowances for Stage 1 and Stage 2 assets are based on the following parameters: